flavienbwk/backstage-docker-compose/README.md

 2. Initialize Backstage

-    :warning: DON'T do it if you've previously did it.
+    :warning: Run these commands only if NOT run in the "development" step

     ```bash
     docker-compose -f init.docker-compose.yml down